University of Minnesota Administrative Policy

 Business expenses are business-related purchases where the goods or services generally do not require use of an official University purchase order as outlined in the Administrative Policy: Purchasing Goods and Services.
 These expenses are often paid via payment cards, expense reimbursement, or non-purchase order payments.
 These expenses are related to employee-only activities.
 If non-employees are present and integral to the activity, see Administrative Policy: Hospitality and Entertainment of Non-Employees.

-Employees who incur or approve business-related expenses must exercise prudent judgment to ensure that the expenses are for legitimate University business and comply with the Expense Allowability Grid (PDF), regardless of funding source.
+Employees who incur or approve business-related expenses must exercise prudent judgment to ensure that the expenses are for legitimate University business and comply with the Expense Allowability Grid (google doc), regardless of funding source.

 If a proposed expenditure is not specifically addressed in the Expense Allowability Grid, it may still be allowable.
 In those cases, the following principles should guide employee decision-making in conjunction with the unit’s Chief Financial Manager: